gbezyuk/logux-sync/README.md

 })
 ```

-To be sure, that connection is working and you got latest state from server
+To be sure that connection is working and you get the latest state from the server,
-Logux Sync could send a `ping` messages.
-Set milliseconds `ping` option,
+Logux Sync can send `ping` messages.
+Set milliseconds `ping` option specifying
-how often it should test connection:
+how often it should test the connection:

 ```js
 new ClientSync(nodeId, log, connection, {